-The next step is to open the .stl file (or other) in Z-SUITE – the application created specifically for Zortrax devices.
-Z-SUITE prepares the model by slicing it into individual layers and saving it as a .zcode.
+The next step is to open the .stl file (or other) in the Z-SUITE – the application created specifically for Zortrax devices.
+The Z-SUITE prepares the model by slicing it into individual layers and saving it as a .zcode.
 Each layer represents the extruder’s motion (vertical and horizontal) while building the whole object.
-Z-SUITE also allows to change and adjust the necessary print settings, such as the size of the model, layer thickness, the type of infill or how many support structures should be generated.
+The Z-SUITE also allows to change and adjust the necessary print settings, such as the size of the model, layer thickness, the type of infill or how many support structures should be generated.
 Then the file is ready to be printed.

-Also, it is possible to use ready-made models from the Zortrax Model Library within Z-SUITE.
+Also, it is possible to use ready-made models from the Zortrax Model Library within the Z-SUITE.
 The Library offers a collection of models uploaded by Zortrax users.
 The collection is divided into many categories, such as architecture, engineering or household objects.
 Just browse through the available models and select the model which interests you the most.

 Once your model is prepared, save the .zcode onto the hard drive and then onto an SD card.
 In order to transfer the model, insert the SD card into the card reader in the printer.

 Next, prepare the material with which you are going to print your model.
 The materials that are compatible with the Inventure are enclosed in cartridges.
 More details are available here.
 All you need to do is insert the model material cartridge (on the left) and the support material cartridge (on the right).
 Choose the file and push the button to start the print job.

 What software is necessary to print with the Inventure?